aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

             provider.
     -   `kafka.sasl_oauthbearer_sub_claim_name` (Optional)
         -   *Description*: Name of the JWT's subject claim for broker verification.
-This is optional and typically set to \"sub\".
+This is optional and typically set to `sub`.
             Corresponds to the Apache Kafka parameter
             `sasl.oauthbearer.sub.claim.name`.
-        -   *Value*: Enter \"sub\" or the specific claim name provided by your OIDC provider if different.
+        -   *Value*: Enter `sub` or the specific claim name provided by your OIDC provider if different.
     -   `kafka.sasl_oauthbearer_expected_issuer` (Optional)
         -   *Description*: Specifies the JWT's issuer for the broker to